Disability/ Inclusive Dance

 DAZL has a commitment to providing an inclusive dance offer within schools and community dance groups across the city, DAZL is member of the Include Network (hosted Leeds City Councils Art-Forms) which draws together representatives from arts and cultural organisations across the city who have an interest in arts and disability.
 The network aims to share good practice and increase arts opportunities for children and young people with additional needs. please click here for more information.

-DAZL @ East Leeds SILC – John Jamieson
+DAZL at East Leeds SILC – John Jamieson

 Excellent team, Sessions always lively & engaging.
 Fantastic rapport with kids and they love the cheerdance Rachel Potts – John Jamieson SILC

+The group took part in many performance opportunities and was supported through the DAZL “Active 4 Life” programme funded by Leeds City Council Public Health.
 In June 2016 the DAZL – VINE Cheerdance group performed at the Stanley & Audrey Burton Theatre part of the Expressions Platform 2016.
 The platform hosted some of the best Inclusive/ Disabled Dance Companies from across the country.

 To the right is a picture from the Olympic torch event and the students proudly wearing there DAZL tops.

 We are always looking for help towards costs of our Inclusive community dance groups for performances, costumes, and transport.
 For the young people we work with even £5 to cover the cost of a couple of classes really can make a huge difference to their lives.

 If you can help then all donations are gratefully received and we would be very happy to include you on our supporter’s page and invite you as a guest to our performances by way of a thank you.
 We are happy to consider other ways for people to contribute to the program.
 We are registered at BigGive.org – you can click on the donate button below.